-13 killed in fishing boat crash in South Korea
+13 killed in fishing boat collision in South Korea

 The fishing expedition left the port of Jindu on Youngheung Island at 6 a.m.
 Sunday (4 p.m.
 ET Saturday), at which point the weather was "fit for fishing," the coast guard said.
 Nine minutes later, the first distress call came in.

-President Moon Jae-In has asked emergency responders to continue search and rescue operations into the night until those still missing -- including the boat's captain -- are accounted for.
+President Moon Jae-In asked emergency responders to continue search and rescue operations into the night.

-At least six airplanes and six vessels have been drafted in as part of the search.
+The overnight search involved coast guard, navy and local government vessels as well as a coast guard plane and one air force plane, South Korea's Yonhap news agency reported.

+Yonhap reported that 59 boats, 15 planes and 59 divers were expected to continue the search Monday, as well as more than 1,300 people searching the shoreline.

 The coast guard said the circumstances leading to the accident were not immediately known, but said the accident unfolded within a narrow sea lane.